Key takeaways

 Canada Post Mail Forwarding is the official redirection service offered through Canada Post for residential and business customers.
 You apply online or at a post office, pay a fee tied to the term you choose, and Canada Post begins re-routing your mail from the old address to a new one inside Canada (or, with a separate international product, abroad).

-The 12-month term is the maximum you can purchase in a single transaction.
+Term length.
+Canada Post sells Mail Forwarding for a fixed term, and the maximum single term you can purchase is 12 months.
+The exact term options and rates change from time to time, so confirm the current choices on the Canada Post website.
 Customers can renew when the term ends, but renewal is a fresh purchase at the prevailing rate — there is no discount for continuity, and there is no permanent option.

 What Canada Post Mail Forwarding redirects: